-El Rosario Church or Iglesia del Rosario is a modern catholic church located in the San Salvador Historic District.
-El Rosario has a modern architectural design that breaks away from the traditional style of Salvadoran catholic churches.
+El Rosario Church, or Iglesia del Rosario, is a modern catholic church located in the San Salvador Historic District.
+El Rosario Church has a modern architectural design that breaks away from the traditional style of Salvadoran catholic churches.

 From the outside, the church looks more like an airport hangar or a concrete bunker than a worship house.
 This church is recognized as one of the iconic structures of the emblematic San Salvador historic district.